esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/03-Working with a private Docker Registry.md

 ESTHESIS_REGISTRY=192.168.20.23:32000 publish.sh
 ```

+⚠️ Note: Backend services are built using JIB, so it is possible to push to a private Docker registry
+with no additional configuration.
+Hoerver, the UI is built using Docker Buildx, so you need to
+configure Buildx accordingly to use a private Docker registry.
+There is a sample configuration file
+`buildkit-config.tom` you can use as a starting point.

 ## Using the private registry in testing a production installation
 When testing a production installation, you can configure the Helm charts to use the images from
 your private registry instead of Docker Hub.
 To do so, you can define the `ESTHESIS_REGISTRY`